 The minimum requirement for a student to seek membership: 12 semester hours on a University, have a 2.5 cumulative GPA, community services hours, be in good standing with the University and attended one NPHC Convocation.
 Some organizations require more than the minimum requirement.

 You must register online for convocation.
-Registration will begin on May 1, 2017 for convocation.
-Registration will end at Noon (12:00 PM) on August 23, 2017 please register before the deadline
+Registration will begin on May 1, 2018 for convocation.
+Registration will end at Noon on August 27, 2018 please register before the deadline.